Tuition and Fees

 Delinquent Accounts / Late Fees

-Unpaid balances will be subject to additional fees in the form of late charges and may incur collection fees should a collection agency be needed to recover the balance.
+Unpaid balances could be subject to additional fees in the form of late charges and may incur collection fees should a collection agency be needed to recover the balance.
 To avoid late fees, accounts must be paid in full each semester by the published due date.
-Additionally, a Business Office hold will be placed on the student account; this hold will prevent the release of transcripts and diplomas as well as prevent enrollment in subsequent terms on either Washburn Institute of Technology or the Washburn University campus.
+Unpaid balances may result in a Business Office hold, which could impact the release of a student's transcript or diploma.
+Balances above $2,500 will prevent enrollment in future terms.
+Beginning with enrollment for the Spring 2027 semester, outstanding balances must be at $1,500 or below in order to enroll.

 Liability for Institutional Charges

-Students receiving Military Educational Benefits may defer financial obligation to Washburn University if they have an approve Certificate of Eligibility for entitlement to educational assistance under Chapter 31, 33, or 35 on file with the University Registrar’s Office.
+Students receiving Military Educational Benefits may defer financial obligation to Washburn University if they have an approved Certificate of Eligibility for entitlement to educational assistance under Chapter 31 or 33 on file with the University Registrar’s Office.
 Financial obligation will be deferred until the date on which the Military Educational Benefits pay for such course of education, or the date that is 90 days after the date on which Washburn University certifies the students’ charges for tuition and fees following receipt from the student such Certificate of Eligibility.